A Survival Guide For the Outdoors Lover Who’s a New Parent

 8. Sleep When You Need To, Play When You Must

 Sure, over time I’ve come to the acceptance that I can pass on an outing when I really need some sleep—and it’s okay to do that.
-But on many occasions, I’ve squeezed in a fun climb, hike, trail run, or dawn patrol ski tour, because I got up really early and knocked it off before my family had finished breakfast.
-I’ve always been an early riser and looked at the hours when my kids are sleeping as belonging to me, and I like to make good use of that time, whether at home or when we’re on a family trip somewhere.
+But on many occasions, I’ve squeezed in a fun climb, hike, trail run, or dawn patrol ski tour because I got up really early and knocked it off before my family had finished breakfast.
+I’ve always been an early riser and viewed the hours when my kids are sleeping as belonging to me, and I like to make good use of that time, whether at home or when we’re on a family trip somewhere.

 “Get Up Early” is one of my “10 Tips For Getting Outside More.”